No fewer than 47 million meters are expected to be installed for customers across Nigeria between now and year 2021.

 The Nigerian Electricity Regulatory Commission through one of its commissioners Nathan Rogers Shatti stated this during a short media briefing on meter roll-out exercise under the Meter Asset Provider, MAP regulation of the commission in Lagos, Southwest Nigeria.

-Nathan who reiterated the commission’s readiness to ensuring this target said a number of measures, both punitive and in form in incentives, have already been put in place.
+Nathan who reiterated the commission’s readiness to ensuring this target said a number of measures, both punitive and in form of incentives, have already been put in place.
 Expressing displeasure over the inability of those licensed for this purpose to live up to their claims.
-And this according to him was inspite of the investment of about N1.2 trillion naira in the project by the Central Bank of Nigeria, CBN over the period.
+And this according to him was inspite of the investment of about N1.2 trillion in the project by the Central Bank of Nigeria, CBN over the period.